alexpivovarov/revolut-fx-k8s-sandbox/README.md

 	•	Rolling updates are configured for a single-node cluster (no extra capacity), so we use a surge-free strategy to avoid Pending pods.

 	•	Typical dev flow: build image → load into Kind → rollout restart → verify health, giving you repeatable, containerized deployments that mirror production patterns
-Resilience patterns — what we added and how it behaves
+Resilience patterns — what is added and how it behaves

 	•	The order service calls the quote service through a small client that applies Resilience4j policies.